1. Setting up your Hnry Account.

 First things first, you’ll be asked to provide some basic information about you.
 This helps us run mandatory anti-money laundering checks to confirm your identity.

-You’ll also be asked for your IRD number, which is required so that we can pay tax on each of your payments through to IRD on your behalf.
+Later on, you’ll also be asked for your IRD number, which is required so that we can pay tax on each of your payments through to IRD on your behalf.

 How do I find my IRD number?
 You can find your IRD number on letters and statements from IRD, in the MyIR online portal, in online banking, or on payslips from current or past employers.